josecastillolema/mini-nfv/README.md

 Mini-nfv ignores:
 - RAM and disk properties
-- floating ips
+- Floating IPs
 - NUMA topology
-- SRiOV
+- SR-IOV

 Mini-nfv has not implemented (yet):
 - Monitoring/autoscaling of VNFs